-As you explore Charleston you’ll be greeted with historic antebellum houses, cobblestone streets and a mouthwatering culinary scene.
+As you explore Charleston you’ll be greeted with cobblestone streets and a mouthwatering culinary scene.
 Situated right on the Atlantic Coast, Charleston plays host to a lot of weddings because the Lowcountry’s wedding pros love to incorporate a bit of Southern flair into the big day.
 Whether it be a magnolia blossom backdrop or gourmet shrimp and grits hors d’oeuvres, Charleston weddings offer a Southern romance that is truly one-of-a-kind.

 The iconic Southern town is easily accessible for couples and out-of-town guest to visit.
 There are two airports that are both located a short distance from downtown and King Street.
 Charleston International Airport is located about ten miles north of downtown Charleston where Charleston Executive Airport is little further and is about 15 miles away.